 However, after application of the sensitivity analysis, Site G (in Lamu County) was avoided, because the cost of corrective engineering measures would increase the NPP Construction costs.
-Thus, Site B is the Preferred Site, followed by Site D. The report also assesses the alternatives to the plan, cumulative impacts and climate change vulnerability associated with the NPP.
+Thus, Site B (in Kilifi County) is the Preferred Site, followed by Site D (in Kwale County).
+The report also assesses the alternatives to the plan, cumulative impacts and climate change vulnerability associated with the NPP.